seanreid1997/code-institute-p1/README.md

 <ul>
 <li>The content for this website were from Wikipedia and were re-organised to be more appealing.</li>
 <li>Icons for social media were used from The FontAwesome website.</li>
+<li>The format for my README.md was inspired heavily by Developer Ana Runje.</li>
 <li>Map was taken from https://www.embedgooglemap.net/</li>
 <li>Everything was taken from my original draft <a href="https://github.com/seanreid1997/My-First-Project" target="_blank">seanreid1997/My-First-Project</a></li>
 </ul>